 When Minor C. Keith, of United Fruit, started his railroad to Costa Rica from Puerto Limon to San Jose, a 19-year job that cost more than 4,000 lives from fever, there was but little rail in all Central America.
 Now the company owns and operates its tracks, trucks, and aerial tramways in a dozen tropic regions.
 It has built towns, piers, radio stations, hotels, harbors, hospitals; stores, schools, churches, theaters, playgrounds; shops, warehouses, markets; water, light, and power plants, and workers' homes by the thousands.
 Center of Fish Industry.

-Besides growing bananas, it raises meat, vegetables, and other toods for its armies of workers, and operates sugar plantations, mills, and refineries; grows coconuts, cocoa, and other tropical products; and annually carries some 40,000 passengers on its 97 ships from Boston.
-New York, Baltimore, New Orleans, and San Francisco to 25 different ports between Habana and Cartagena, Colombia.
+Besides growing bananas, it raises meat, vegetables, and other toods for its armies of workers, and operates sugar plantations, mills, and refineries; grows coconuts, cocoa, and other tropical products; and annually carries some 40,000 passengers on its 97 ships from Boston, New York, Baltimore, New Orleans, and San Francisco to 25 different ports between Habana and Cartagena, Colombia.

-Though Boston, remote from for bread and meat, she also covers | tumble contests.
+grainfields and ranches, must go far are hauled on trucks, for rough-andfor bread and meat, she also covers | tumble contests.